walmartlabs/concord-website/docs/plugins/git.md

          secretName: mySecret
       baseBranch: feature-a
       commitMessage: "my commit message"
+      committerUId: myUserId
+      committerEmail: myEmail
       pushChanges: true
 ```

 The `baseBranch` parameter is mandatory and specifies the name of the branch to
 use to commit the changes.
 The `commitMessage` is a message to add to your commit operataion.
-The `pushChanges` parameter is optional and if not provided, will not push the changes to origin
+The `pushChanges` parameter is optional and if not provided, will not push the changes to origin.
+The `committerUId` and `committerEmail` are mandatory parameters to capture committer details.

 <a name="branch"/>
 ## Create and Push a New Branch